saket-maheshwary/detox/README.md

 ## Implementation Details

-This repo demonstrates the implementation of a model that is capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate.
+This repo demonstrates the implementation of a model that is capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate in the comments.
 This model was able to achieve ROC AUC score of **0.95** after 5 fold cross validation.

 ### Dataset

-In this repo **data.csv** utilizes the training file obtained from [Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).
+In this repo, **data.csv** utilizes the training file obtained from [Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).
 It contains **159571** comments.
 The dataset contains large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
 The types of toxicity are: toxic, severe_toxic, obscene, threat, insult and identity_hate.

 ### Feature Engineering